OpenFPGAduino/docs/the_software/linux.md

 # linux
-The openfpgaduino broad use debain linux as the operation system and it support apt-get package management for installing new software easily.
+The OpenFPGAduino broad use debain linux as the operation system and it support apt-get package management for installing new software easily.

-The kernal version is 3.4.18
+The kernel version is 3.4.18